-So over the last two weeks i’ve been traveling through over the beautiful cities, biking through the stunning mountains, kayaking through the glistening fiords, and awing at the incredible museums of Denmark, Norway, and Sweden.
-This was 100% the most beautiful trip that i’ve been on and it couldn’t of been any more memorable.
+So over the last two weeks I’ve been traveling through beautiful cities, biking over stunning mountains, kayaking through glistening fiords, and awing at the incredible museums of Denmark, Norway, and Sweden.
+This was 100% the most beautiful trip that I’ve been on, and it couldn’t of been any more memorable.
 We visited Copenhagen in Denmark (my favorite city EVER), Oslo and Bergen in Norway, and Stockholm in Sweden.

 My parents were actually celebrating their 20th wedding anniversary on the trip.
-On August 16th and 17th (their anniversary), in Oslo, my brother and I wanted them to be able to have a couple one-on-one meals.
-My brother and I stayed home and I made gluten-free spaghetti one night and bought take out pizza another night while my parents went to sushi and a traditional meal at one of the best restaurants in Oslo.
-The last night, we all went out to an Italian resturant called Olivia (noticing a pattern?).
-There are a bunch Olivia restaurants around Scandinavia and we actually ended up going back to Olivia in Bergen.
-I ordered a grilled salmon with a cucumber salad.
+On August 16th and 17th (their anniversary), in Oslo, my brother and I wanted them to have a few nights out on their own.
+My brother and I stayed home, and I made gluten-free spaghetti with meat sauce on the first night and bought take-out pizza on the second.
+My parents dined on sushi and then enjoyed a traditional Norwegian meal at one of the best restaurants in Oslo.
+The our last night in Oslo, we went out to an Italian restaurant called Olivia (noticing a pattern?).
+There are a bunch Olivia restaurants scattered around Scandinavia, and we actually ended up going back to Olivia a few days later in Bergen.
+I ordered grilled salmon with a cucumber salad.
 It was delicious!

 Bergen was by far our most embarrassing food experience.
-On the first night, we were so drained that we decided to eat in an local-looking italian bar/resturant.
-We actually ended up going 3 out of the four nights that we were in Bergen.
+On the first night, we were so drained that we decided to eat at a local Italian restaurant.
+We actually ended up going two more times while we were in Bergen.
 It was delicious and easy.
-I ordered Shakshuka, Soup, and Greek salad!
+I ordered Shakshuka, soup, and greek salad!